elephantscale/es-training-new/course-outlines/secure-coding-java-2d.md

 continues with the principles of designing secure multi-layer systems, and goes into the details of secure coding for Java.
 * Also included are securing runtime environments and modern security frameworks.

+## Learning objectives

+* Understand the need and use of modern security
+* Apply threat modeling to prepare for cyber defense
+* Describe common attacks and defense against them
+* Beefing up the security of Java applications
+* Apply code signing
+* Implement authentication and authorization

 ## Audience
 Developers, team leads, project managers